Military history of Morocco: Berber revolt

-Territorial expansions

-The gallery below shows the maximum extent of each of the prominent dynasties: Almoravid, Almohad, Marinid and the Saadi Sultanate, in addition to the greatest extent of the current dynasty, the Alaouite.

 Moroccan-Portuguese Wars

 The Battle of Alcácer Quibir (also known as "Battle of Three Kings" was a war in northern Morocco, near the town of Kasar El-Kebir and Larache, on 4 August 1578.

 The battle was between the Moroccan Sultan Abu Abdallah Mohammed II, and his ally, the King of Portugal Sebastian I, against a large Moroccan army nominally under the new Sultan of Morocco (and uncle of Abu Abdallah Mohammed II) Abd Al-Malik I. Over 8,000 Portuguese and Allies were killed and over 15,000 were captured.

 The defeat of Portugal and death of the childless Sebastian led to the end of Portugal's Aviz dynasty after Spain's Philip II took advantage of the situation and claimed Portugal under familial bonds.
 The subsequent Iberian Union lasted for 60 years until Portugal regained independence during the Portuguese Restoration War of 1640.

 Barbary wars

-Though Morocco was not part of the Ottoman empire, Moroccan pirates held their activities in both the Mediterranean Sea and the Atlantic ocean.
+Though Morocco was not part of the Ottoman Empire, Moroccan pirates held their activities in both the Mediterranean Sea and the Atlantic Ocean.
 They used two main ports as bases; Salé and Tétouan.
 Salé pirates roamed the seas as far as the shores of the Americas, bringing back loot and slaves.
 The character Robinson Crusoe, in Daniel Defoe's novel by the same name, sailed off from the mouth of the Bou Regreg river.

 In 1783 the United States made peace with and was recognized by Great Britain, and in 1784 the first American ship was captured by pirates from Morocco.
 The stars and stripes was a new flag to them.
 After six months of negotiation, a treaty of friendship between the U.S. and Morocco was signed, $60,000 cash was paid, and trade began.
 Morocco was the first independent nation to recognize the United States back in 1778.